-- Commit to making healthy and informed choices in regards to their SRHR, and standing up for their right to make such choices free from coercion,
+- Commit to making healthy and informed choices in regards to their SRHR, and standing up for their right to make such choices free from coercion, misinformation and pressure.

 Over the years, SRHR and HIV organizations and activists have called for an integrated approach to SRHR and HIV programs and services, in order to: reach a wider number of individuals and increase access to both HIV and SRH services; optimize existing healthcare infrastructures in resource-scarce settings; help reduce the stigma surrounding HIV; increase the availability and accessibility of SRH services for women living with HIV; and raise HIV awareness among women who may be unaware of their risk.

 In 2014 UNAIDS reported that globally 15% of women living with HIV are aged 12-24 of whom 80% live in sub-Saharan Africa and 380,000 new infections occur yearly among them.
 Adolescent girls and young women, experience significant obstacles when exercising their SRHR, and frequently report worldwide abuses and violations of their sexual and reproductive rights, within their families, healthcare settings and communities.
 Reported violations include physical violence against pregnant women, refusal to provide proper information on the sexual and reproductive health services available, denial of access to services, stigma, discrimination and detrimental and judgmental treatment, lack of confidentiality and lack of informed consent based on their HIV status, and forced or coerced sterilization and forced or coerced abortion.
 As a result of these violations, women living with HIV receive substandard or harmful sexual and reproductive healthcare or feel forced to shy away from using HIV, SRHR and maternal and child health services altogether.